 The charcoal chimney is for anyone who owns a charcoal grill, though using it may be intimidating for the charcoal newbie.

 This product does what it says it does: get your charcoal hot and in a hurry.
 It’s also inexpensive and lasts a long time.
 I think I have had my current chimney for 6 or 7 years at this point.

-The downside is the safety concerns, the amount of ash that comes from the paper you have balled up to start the coals, and where to put it when you’re done dumping the coals into the grill.
+The downside is the safety concerns, the amount of ash that comes from the paper used to start the coals (though eliminated if you use one of Weber’s starter cubes), and where to put it when you’re done dumping the coals into the grill.
 The “safety” concerns are not overly worrisome, but if you have a composite deck you can count on a few sparks every now and then hitting the surface and melting tiny divots on the surface.
 You can see what I’m talking about in the photo above.

 Next, starting the coals is done by ball up newspaper or any old papers you would normally shred and burning them under the coals to get them started.
 That paper leaves behind an incredible amount of ash.
 A chemical infused starter cube could be used to reduce the ash but that chemical flavor is distinguishable for most so I don’t recommend it.
 Others may not have issue with it.

 Finally, once you transfer the hot coals into your grill you need to place this extremely hot chimney on a non-flammable surface.
 That’s not always an option for me so I use a piece of leftover flagstone from an old landscaping project.
 All this said, for the money this isn’t a bad option, just plan for the issues I’ve outlined above and stay safe!